uptane/uptane.github.io/governance.md

 # Uptane Governance
-This document covers the project's governance and committer process.
+This document covers Uptane's governance and committer process.
 It also lists the individuals who serve on its Industry Advisory Group, and as the governing body of the Uptane Alliance.